-While there are an abundance of studies showing that Stethoscope diaphragms can harbor potentially pathogenic bacteria, and stethoscope manufactures have filed various patents in attempts to facilitate the sanitization of these tools, (from small cleaning devices that actually attach to the stethoscope earpiece, to standalone apparatus designed for fast sanitization of the chestpiece); the ‘general’ shape and build of the stethoscope has remain unchanged for over a century.
+While there are an abundance of studies showing that Stethoscope diaphragms can harbor potentially pathogenic bacteria, and stethoscope manufacturers have filed various patents in attempts to facilitate the sanitization of these tools, (from small cleaning devices that actually attach to the stethoscope earpiece, to standalone apparatus designed for fast sanitization of the chestpiece); the ‘general’ shape and build of the stethoscope has remained unchanged for over a century.

 This means that hygiene and effective sanitization remains as big an issue as it as always been.

 Rubbing alcohol pads on stethoscope diaphragms is a recommended method, however, these are not always available.